 My own transition from engineer to manager was a gradual one.
 I started with a team of one, me.
-Where before I was 100% on a maker’s schedule, aka writing code, and could focus all the time I now had to handle interviews, cautious sprint planning (estimating on my own is a nightmare) and conversations with my self about code quality - all by myself.
+Where before I was 100% on a maker’s schedule, aka writing code, now I had to handle interviews, cautiously plan the sprint (estimating on my own is a nightmare) and have conversations with my self about code quality - all by myself.

 I have not found a solid answer for me yet.
 I'm still switching between a maker’s schedule ("code work") and a manager’s schedule (meetings, project planning) all the time.

-One thing that worked for me to get structure into this chaos was putting up this daily planning routine:
+One thing that worked for me to get structure into this chaos was setting up this daily planning routine:

 - Is anyone experiencing road blocks in their work?
 What can I do to solve this?

 - Does any project need immediate attention?
 What work needs to be prioritized?